cydtrj/yanxinguang.github.io/_pages/cv.md

 ## Social Practice

-### 2021 Anhui University of Finance and Economics summer "three to the countryside" social practice program
+### Project Ⅰ: 2021 Anhui University of Finance and Economics summer "three to the countryside" social practice program

 #### Position and Time
 * Team project leader, July 2021 - September 2021